ricdezen/nameless_language/README.md

   compiler resolves a reference to a variable, we have to do a linear scan through the array.
 Come up with something more efficient.
 Do you think the additional complexity is worth it?

 - Implement a switch statement.
 For this I think it would be easier for me to avoid fall-through.
+Another option would be to have both "match" (no fall-through) and "switch" (with fall-through).

 - Reading and writing the ip field is one of the most frequent operations inside the bytecode loop.
 Right now, we access it through a pointer to the current CallFrame.
 That requires a pointer indirection which may force the CPU to bypass